Fiat Tipo (2015): The Tipo in other markets

 In addition to the European market, the Tipo is also sold in 2016 in Africa in hatchback and sedan version.
 Originally the Tipo had been developed to be sold in 40 world markets.
 In 2016 FCA decided to also sell it in Mexico, albeit under the Dodge Neon name, as the Dodge brand has a much larger sales network in Mexico than Fiat does.
-Moreover, the name Neon takes the name of the homonymous Dodge model produced by the Chrysler Group in the nineties and two-thousands, a model that was very successful in Mexico.
+Moreover, the earlier Dodge Neon was very successful in Mexico for the Chrysler Group in the nineties and two-thousands.
 The Mexican market only receives the three-volume saloon variant.
 From 2017 the Tipo is sold as a Dodge Neon in the Middle East as well.
 In South America, the Tipo sedan is sold under the Fiat brand only in Argentina and Chile, as the South American branch of the Italian brand already offers the slightly more compact Fiat Cronos, a compact sedan produced in Córdoba, Argentina.
-As of November 2020, the Tipo is no longer available in Argentina.
+As of November 2020, the Tipo was no longer available in Argentina.